SS Quinault Victory

-The SS Quinault Victory was the thirty-first Victory ship built by Oregon Shipbuilding Corporation in Portland, Oregon under the auspices of the Emergency Shipbuilding Program in support of America's involvement in World War II.
-Laid-down on 3 May 1944 and launched on 17 June), Quinault Victory was delivered to the War Shipping Administration and subsequently leased to the United States Lines Company.
+SS Quinault Victory was the thirty-first Victory ship built by Oregon Shipbuilding Corporation in Portland, Oregon under the auspices of the Emergency Shipbuilding Program in support of the United States' involvement in World War II.
+Laid down on 3 May 1944 and launched on 17 June), Quinault Victory was delivered to the War Shipping Administration and subsequently leased to the United States Lines Company.

 Port Chicago, California

-On July 11, 1944 Quinault Victory sailed from Portland arriving at the Shell Oil Company's Martinez, California refinery on July 17, 1944 where she took on a partial load of fuel oil.
+On July 11, 1944 Quinault Victory sailed from Portland arriving at the Shell Oil Company's Martinez, California refinery on July 17, where she took on a partial load of fuel oil.
 Some of the oil taken aboard was of a type that released light hydrocarbon gas on agitation, heating, or standing.
 This could have resulted in formation of an explosive mixture in the confined air space above the oil in the tanks.
 Prior to being sent to Martinez for a pre-loading inspection was made by the Port Director's officers and the Captain of the Port's office, and no defects were noted.